vk5ln/1541-II_1581_power_distribution_pcb/README.md

 a 4-Pin DIN on one end and a 5-Pin DIN on the other.
 This plug has been marked to make sure it doesn't get connected to anything else!
 I would hate to think what would happen if it were to get plugged into a Commodore 64 power socket or worse, the AV output socket!

+Shorter cables from the distribtion board to the floppy drives will give you less voltage drop.
+The 5V output on the RD-65A can be set slightly higher to compensate for this.

 I used a MeanWell RD-65A Power supply but you can use any 12V/5V Power Supply that can supply at least 5V at 4A and 12V at 4A.
 Commodore 1581 Drives do not need 12V and if you